 - - How many Items were submitted via Kiosk.

-- Click near the top of the Report.
+- Export the Report as a PDF by clicking near the top right corner of the Report.

 Things to look out for:

 - A high slope of submissions and completions indicates a health improvement culture.